utshomax/postman-docs/src/pages/docs/sending-requests/websocket/socketio.md

     url: "https://blog.postman.com/postman-now-supports-socket-io/"
 ---

-The WebSocket protocol provides a way to exchange data between a client and server over a persistent connection.
-The data can be passed in both directions with low latency and overhead, and without breaking the connection.
-WebSockets offers a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
-This means the server can independently send data to the client without the client having to request it, and vice versa.

-In Postman you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.
-If you haven't already, [download and install the Postman desktop app](/docs/getting-started/installation/installation-and-updates/) to get started.

-### About Socket.IO

-In addition to raw WebSocket connections, Postman also supports Socket.IO connections.
+Postman supports Socket.IO connections.
 Socket.IO is one of the most popular libraries to enable event-driven, bidirectional, real-time communication between clients and servers.
-It uses WebSocket as its transport layer.
+It uses [WebSocket](/docs/sending-requests/websocket/websocket) as its transport layer.
 Many developers use Socket.IO in combination with HTTP APIs, and Postman enables you to switch between the two paradigms at will.

 ## Contents